-The Fabled Lands is a series of Choose Your Own Adventure gamebooks that were written by Dave Morris and Jamie Thomson.
+The Fabled Lands is a series of Gamebooks that were written by Dave Morris and Jamie Thomson.
 It was first released in the mid-nineties, and, to this day, is probably the most elaborate gamebook series ever written.

 It differed from other gamebooks (at the time) by presenting a Wide Open Sandbox filled with numerous quests and places to explore.
 Each book covers one region that makes up the titular "Fabled Lands", and all of the books were connected so you could literally cross the border from one book to the next with the same character.
 While the "level" of the books scales upwards from Book 1 onwards, there is nothing preventing you from travelling between the books in any order you wished.
 A vast array of "keywords" memorises the quests you are on and the things you have accomplished, allowing the world to change according to your actions.